jarohde/rnt/README.md

 `GetRedditData.df`: Object attribute; extracts the Reddit data set as a pandas DataFrame object.

 `GetRedditData.write_data()`: Object method that writes the pandas DataFrame object to file.
-The method can take `file_type` and `file_name` as optional parameters. `file_type` indicates what file format to use when writing the data set and accepts a string argument of either 'json' or 'csv'; default set to 'json'. `file_name` takes a string to indicate what the file name should be saved as; default set to the search term provided.
+The method can take `file_type` and `file_name` as optional arguments. `file_type` indicates what file format to use when writing the data set and accepts a string argument of either 'json' or 'csv'; default set to 'json'. `file_name` takes a string to indicate what the file name should be saved as; default set to the search term provided.

 ### GetRedditNetwork()